- About Us

-Master's students can apply nine hours of preadmission credits (transfer and ASU nondegree credits) to their programs.
-Courses cannot be more than three years old and must have a B or better With a petition, completed with the ipos, PhD students may apply twelve preadmission credits towards their programs.
+Graduate students can apply twelve hours of preadmission credits (transfer and ASU nondegree credits) to their programs.
+Courses cannot be more than three years old and must have a B or better.
 Students should discuss transfer and non degree work with their advisors.

 How many credits can I transfer from another school?